-You may be given the choice of having either one or two, depending on the type of hearing loss you have.
+When you see your audiologist to have your hearing aid(s) fitted, you may be given the choice of having either one or two, depending on the type of hearing loss you have.
 Here are some advantages to having two aids.
-This may not apply to everyone, depending on the degree of hearing loss in each ear.